-It’s been a particularly tumultuous few weeks for the supplement industry.
-Recently we’ve seen Hi-Tech Pharmaceuticals raided, Jared Wheat arrested, and DMAA (plus some other muscle builders) seized.
+It’s been a particularly tumultuous few weeks for the supplement industry with a few recent high-profile arrests and a raid.
 Riding high on these “victories”, the U.S. Food and Drug Administration (FDA) has issued a warning letter the three companies for illegally selling supplements containing SARMs, but this only actually makes sense from a “supplement industry” point of view.

 The three companies issued warning letters are:

 The FDA states it has “significant safety concerns” over several of the products marketed as dietary supplements yet they contain selective androgen receptor modulators (SARMs).
 The FDA contends these products can result in “Life threatening reactions, including liver toxicity” and “also have the potential to increase the risk of heart attack and stroke.”[1,2,3]

 SARMs contained in the questionable supplements listed in the warning letters were:

 - Ostarine (or MK 2866)

 4-((R)-2-((R)-2,2,2-trifluoro-1-hydroxyethyl) pyrrolidin-1-yl)-2-trifluoroMethyl) benzonitrile